A BRIEF HISTORY OF FIREFIGHTING

 Meanwhile with the Industrial Revolution buildings were becoming higher.
 In the late 19th century fire brigades in Britain used wheeled escapes.
 They were ladders carried on horse drawn vehicles that could be extended to 50 feet long.
 In 1906 the turntable ladder was invented.

 In 1939 the government realized that German bombing would cause a huge number of fires and extra help was needed.
-So they formed the Auxillary Fire Service.
+So they formed the Auxiliary Fire Service.
 They were desperately needed especially as the Germans dropped many incendiary bombs.

+In 1965 Duane D Pearsall invented the battery powered smoke detector.
 In 1976 Mary Langdon became the first female firefighter in Britain.
 In 1996 Fleur Lombard became the first British female firefighter to be killed in the line of duty.

 Recently thermal imaging cameras have become a useful tool for firefighters.